davenza/PyBNesian/docs/source/extending.rst

   method is optional.
 If not implemented, it accepts any arc.
 - :func:`BayesianNetworkType.new_bn() <pybnesian.models.BayesianNetworkType.new_bn>`.
 - :func:`BayesianNetworkType.new_cbn() <pybnesian.models.BayesianNetworkType.new_cbn>`.
+- :func:`BayesianNetworkType.alternative_node_type() <pybnesian.models.BayesianNetworkType.alternative_node_type>`.
+  This method is optional.
+This method is needed to learn a Bayesian network structure with :class:`ChangeNodeTypeSet <pybnesian.learning.operators.ChangeNodeTypeSet>`.
+This method is only needed for non-homogeneous Bayesian networks.

 To illustrate, we will create a Gaussian network that only admits arcs ``source`` -> ``target`` where ``source`` contains the letter "a".
 To make the example more interesting we will also use our custom implementation